Balakrishna-3008/Docker/README.md

   docker tag name orginalimage name

-  for ex  i need to make ubuntu offical in my own name you can tag by giving your name
+  for ex: i need to make ubuntu offical in my own name you can tag by giving your name

   docker tag ubuntu balaubuntu